The Exhilarating Jungle Adventure to Machu Picchu

 - Day 1: You will be picked up from your hotel in the morning and will travel by private transportation to Malaga Pass, the starting point of the biking.

-- Day 2: Private transport from Huacayupana to Santa Teresa.
+- Day 2: Transport from Huacayupana to Santa Teresa.

-- Day 4: Private transport from Ollantaytambo train station to your hotel in Cusco.
+- Day 4: Transport from Ollantaytambo train station to your hotel in Cusco.

 One-Way Consettur Bus Ticket from Aguas Calientes to Machu Picchu (Day 4)

 Train Ticket from Aguas Calientes to Ollantaytambo (Day 4)

 Personal Belongings Transportation

 What Is Not Included?